amyhuang95/amyhuang95/README.md

 ## Hello!
 I'm Amy Huang 🙋🏻‍♀️ Lovely to see you here!

 ### About me...
-🎓 **Computer Science graduate student** at Northeastern University
+👩🏻‍🎓 **Computer Science graduate student** at Northeastern University

 🔥 Passionate about **full-stack software development** in **cloud-native** environments

 🎯 Aim to create efficient, scalable, and user-friendly applications that make a difference

 🌱 Constantly learning and exploring new programming languages and frameworks

-🌍 Fluent in English, Mandarin, and Korean

 ## 💻 Technologies